Blankll/note/aws/aws-storage.md

 ### DataSync

-- move largeg amount of data from on-premises to AWS
+- move large amount of data from on-premises to AWS
 - Can synchronize to S3, EFS, Fsx
 - Move data from your NAS or file system via NFS or SMB
 - Replication tasks can be scheduled hourly, daily, weekly